Do PAC-Learners Learn the Marginal Distribution?: Introduction

-\end{theorem} Because this characterization depends more closely on the underlying family $\mathscr{P}$ than traditional combinatorial properties of the class, one might hope the result generalizes to arbitrary distribution families.
-Unfortunately, this is not true.
-Even the weaker STV model is not necessary in general. \begin{proposition}[STV-Learning Fails Necessity (Informal \Cref{thm:TV-not-necessary})] There exists a PAC-learnable class $(\mathscr{P},X,H)$ which is not STV-learnable. \end{proposition} \Cref{intro:thm-stv} motivates the search for a weaker, necessary notion of TV-learning.
-One natural idea is to remove the condition that the learner knows the set of well-estimated events; we call this the Weak TV model. \begin{definition}[Weak TV-Learning (Informal \Cref{def:STV})] We say a class $(\mathscr P, X, H)$ is Weakly TV-learnable (WTV) if in a bounded number of samples: \begin{enumerate} \item The learner can estimate $d_D(h,h')$ for most $h,h' \in H$. \end{enumerate} \end{definition} Unlike the Strong model, Weak TV-Learning \textit{is} necessary to PAC-learn (see \Cref{obs:WTV}).
-This formalizes the intuition that even in the general distribution-family model, the learner must infer some information about $D$.
-One might then hope that this weakened condition is still sufficient, but this turns out to be false in general as well. \begin{proposition}[WTV-Learning Fails Sufficiency (Informal \Cref{thm:WTV})] There exists a class $(\mathscr P, X, H)$ for which the learner can exactly compute $d_D(h, h')$ for most pairs, but $(\mathscr P, X, H)$ is not PAC-learnable. \end{proposition} Thus in the general case, PAC-Learning is strictly sandwiched between two close models of TV-learning: \begin{theorem}[The PAC-TV Sandwich Theorem] In the distribution-family setting:
+On its surface, necessity and sufficiency of intermediate estimation seems reasonable.
+It holds in the distribution-free setting, and it is clear that any PAC learner must infer \textit{some} information about the measure of $H \Delta H$, or it would not be able to distinguish between good and bad hypotheses.
+Unfortunately, it turns out such a direct extension fails: even the relaxed intermediate density estimation is not necessary for PAC learning with arbitrary distribution families. \begin{proposition}[Intermediate Estimation Fails Necessity (Informal \Cref{thm:TV-not-necessary})] There exists a PAC-learnable class $(\mathscr{P},X,H)$ with no intermediate density estimator. \end{proposition} On the other hand, following our prior intuition, there should be some relaxation of density estimation that is necessary for PAC learning.
+One natural weakening is to drop the condition that the learner knows the set of well-estimated events.
+We call this notion weak density estimation: \begin{definition}[Weak Density Estimation (Informal \Cref{def:WTV})] $(\mathscr P, X, H)$ has a weak density estimator (WDE) if there exists a learner and a (sample-and-distribution dependent) subset $G \subset H$ satisfying: \begin{enumerate} \item The learner accurately estimates $d_D(g,g')$ for all $g,g' \in G$ \item Every fixed $h \in H$ lies in $G$ with high probability. \end{enumerate} \end{definition} Unlike the intermediate model, we prove weak estimation \textit{is} necessary to PAC-learn (see \Cref{obs:WTV}).
+One might then hope the condition also remains sufficient, but this turns out to be false in general as well. \begin{proposition}[Weak Density Estimation Fails Sufficiency (Informal \Cref{thm:WTV})] There exists a class $(\mathscr P, X, H)$ with a weak density estimator that is not PAC-learnable. \end{proposition} Taken together, these results lead to our main theorem: PAC-Learning with distributional assumptions is strictly sandwiched between two close models of density estimation. \begin{theorem}[The PAC-Density Sandwich Theorem] In the distribution-family setting: